reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 - Example:  https://github.com/WiMLDS/bayarea-2019-scikit-sprint/projects/1
 - Owner:  scikit-learn core contributor

+It's a good idea to email the scikit-learn core contributor two weeks in advance of the sprint and remind them to curate the list.
+The list should be ready about one week in advance of the sprint and the link should be shared with participants so they can begin looking at the types of issues they will work on.

 ### Sprint Application
 It is helpful that sprint participants have some experience with Python and scikit-learn library in order to learn from this event.
 Git is helpful but not required.
 Participants will work in pairs, so it is likely that someone else at event (pair partner or TA) can help with git.